THE STORY OF CABEL T-B RECORDING

 of the grand "reopening" of "Cheeko's Bar" in October 2002, so it was not

-available to the public.
-Unfortunately, "Cheeko's Bar" would go out
+of 2002 only).
+Unfortunately, "Cheeko's Bar" would go out of business

-of business again in April 2003, so if you ever wanted an opportunity to
+again in April 2003, so if you ever wanted an opportunity to meet Cheeko

-meet Cheeko in person, you are too late.
-However, Cheeko returns,
+in person, you are too late.
+However, Cheeko returns, once again

-once again as Cabel T-B's janitor, for the much anticipated 20 year anniversary
+as Cabel T-B's janitor, for the much anticipated 20 year anniversary broadcast

 THE STORY OF CABEL T-B RECORDING